Accessibility

 • orally in an interview or by phone.

-You also have the possibility of informing the Information and Press Service (Service Information et Presse - SIP), the body responsible for monitoring accessibility, or the Ombudsman, mediator of the Grand Duchy of Luxembourg.
+Should the reply be unsatisfactory, you also have the possibility of informing the Information and Press Service, the body responsible for supervising accessibility, via its online complaint form or the Ombudsperson, the mediator of the Grand Duchy of Luxembourg.

 Last update